markstock/estOLS/README.md

 or

 	./estOLS -x xmat.csv -y obsv.csv -o out.csv

+The solution procedure uses the normal equations by default, but if those do not provide an answer or are not precise enough, add the `-qr` option to force the solution to use the QR decomposition instead.

 ## Performance
 We ran this code on a set of random inputs (both regression matrix and observations [-1..1]) in double precision using the normal equations solution method and timed the calculation on an AMD Ryzen 9 3950X.
 One set of problems set the number of observations to be 2 times the number of independent variables, and a second set used a factor of 10.
 The performance for a variety of problem sizes (number of independent variables m) appears below.
 Total run time seems to scale as O(m<sup>3</sup> n<sup>0.75</sup>).